nih-cfde/c2m2/draft-C2M2_specification_with_Levels/draft-C2M2_specification_with_Levels_glossary.md

 ##### Digital File Assets
 Digital objects that each of the DCCs host, such as genomic sequence, metagenomic, RNA-Seq, physiological, descriptive, and metabolic data.

+##### Entity Relationship Model
+Describes the interrelationships of metadata terms.
+It specifes both the entity (metadata term) and how that term is semantically related to all the other entities in the model.
+For example, we specify that each Biospecimen must come from a Subject.

 ##### Event
 Specific instances of data gathering for a specific patient, as in a specific surgery or appointment